What is Phonics?

 Segmenting

 Segmenting is the ability to identify the individual sounds in a word.
-Segmenting skill is used for spelling.
+The segmenting skill is used for spelling.

 This skill is known as segmenting.